Use this Keto Grocery List Guide as a keto shopping list for beginners to help you navigate what foods you can eat on a keto diet.

 What foods can you eat on a keto diet?
-I know it can be confusing, you go to a million different sites and see a bunch of different things.
-Well, we’ve tried to simplify things for you today.
-We’ve made this straight forward Beginner Keto Grocery List to help you navigate what foods you can eat on a keto diet.
+It can be confusing!
+You go to a million different sites and see a bunch of different things.
+We’ve tried to simplify it with this keto shopping list that breaks it down.

 Beginner Keto Shopping List